 What does this mean?
 Well, it’s a win for a couple of different groups.

-A win for people who need sex addict help.
+A win for people who need sex addiction help.

 First and foremost, having sex addiction legitimized as an impulse control disorder recognizes that it is, in fact, a real thing.
 As strange as that may sound, sex addiction is a pretty controversial topic in the psychological community.
 Many people, some psychologist included, don’t consider sex or porn addiction to be classified as a true addiction.
 They believe that including sex addiction opens the door for other “normal” behaviors to become classified as addictions as well.
 Having porn and sex addiction recognized by an authority as a disorder most certainly makes people with these disorders feel validated and less immoral or ostracized.
 This is a big step toward the goal of helping make psychological disorders something we as a culture can openly talk about and seek treatment for.
 All too often people who need sex addiction help and other serious disorder help won’t seek it because they are too ashamed or afraid of how society will see them.